10109 125 Street NW, Edmonton

 And Jamie got the Salmon Benedict.
 This comes with two poached eggs, smoked salmon, a spinach fennel spread on top of a toasted english muffin, topped with hollandaise and served with some hashbrowns, fresh fruit, and a small couscous salad.
 I usually prefer a traditional Eggs benedict, but this was not bad.
 There’s a generous amount of smoke salmon, and the hollandaise was very good.
 The hashbrowns were pretty standard, but the couscous salad was a nice touch.
 It was really fragrant and the cucumber accent was really strong and gave it a very light flavour.

-We also got a side of their homemade sausage just to try.
+I also got a side of their homemade sausage just to try.
 Overall, this was kind of a disappointment.
-4 dollars for a mediocre and dry sausage.
+4 dollars for a mediocre and dry, poorly seasoned sausage.
 Not much that I can say about this other than I don’t really recommend getting it.
 I think you would be better off getting the banana bread, or a different side.